What Is a Word Tracker?

 Tracking word counts serves three psychological functions that genuinely help writers finish projects:

 Here's an honest comparison of the most popular word tracking tools.
-Full disclosure: I built Authorlytica, so I'm not neutral.
-But I'll do my best to explain when each tool is the right choice.
+Full disclosure: Authorlytica is one of them, so assume bias.
+The notes below try to explain when each tool is genuinely the right choice.

 Best for: Writers who want year-round tracking with streaks, trends, and visual progress.